Editor’s Note: This story was originally published on CNN.com in 2014.

 Symptoms of depression and anxiety differ between school-age children and teens

-Experts: If a child seems sad or withdrawn for 2-3 weeks, parents should be concerned
+Experts: If a child seems sad or withdrawn for two or three weeks, parents should be concerned

 When we lose a beloved superstar like Robin Williams to an apparent suicide and learn he had been battling severe depression before his death, it’s natural to think about our own loved ones.